buddhagrg/portfolio/src/content/blog/using-dynamic-import-in-react/index.md

     )
 }
 ```
-The _viewUserHistory_ code snippet checks if the state contains _UserHistory_ component or not, if not then only it will import it dynamically.
-We can set some kind of loading indicator through _loading: true_ so that the user knows something is getting imported.<br>
+The _viewUserHistory_ code snippet checks if the state contains _UserHistory_ module or not, if not then only it will import it dynamically.
+We can set some kind of loading indicator through _loading: true_ so that the user knows some action is being carried out.<br>

-We can do this similar stuff using React's Suspense and lazy functionalities, but in my case, dynamic import is favoured.
+We can do this stuff using React's Suspense and lazy functionalities, but in my case, dynamic import is favoured.
 So there is nothing hard and force rule, it depends on the developer experience and the structure of the project.
 <br>
 <br>